woocommerce/facebook-for-woocommerce/readme.txt

 == Changelog ==

+= 2.6.6 - 2021-xx-xx =
+* Dev - Change the entry headings of changelog.txt to WPORG format to fix the issue of missing SVN version tag after releasing.

 = 2.6.5 - 2021-09-16 =
 * Fix - Incorrect `is_readable()` usage when loading Integration classes.
 * Tweak - WC 5.7 compatibility.